m3data/collective-futurecrafting/_craft/provocation.md

 background_position="center"
 content='
 <h2 class="section-heading">The Intersections</h2>
-<p class="mb-8">The tension between the horizons is not a problem to solve but an energy and creative force to harness.
-Collective Futurecrafting works within this dynamic space:</p>
+<p class="mb-8">The tension between the horizons is not a problem to solve but a creative force to harness.
+Collective Futurecrafting works within this dynamic space.</p>

 <div class="flex-grid">
   <!-- Section 1 -->